 4.1.10 Conference Calls

-Conference calls will be held as needed at a predetermined time and will be facilitated by the Flight Administrator or a person designated by the Flight Administrator.
+Conference calls will be initiated by the Flight Administrator as deemed necessary. as needed at a predetermined time and will be facilitated by the Flight Administrator or a person designated by the Flight Administrator.
 In the event the Flight Administrator finds it necessary, a follow-up call will be scheduled for later that day or the following morning.

 4.1.11 Risk Mitigation